• Skip to primary navigation

 Instructions

-• Using a hand mixer cream butter and sugars together until light.
-Add egg and mix together.
-Stir in the vanilla.
+• In another bowl cream butter and sugars together until fluffy with a hand mixer.
+Add egg and vanilla and mix together.

-• Add dry ingredients in and continue to mix until all is combined.
+• Add dry ingredients into the wet dough mixture and continue to mix until it's fully combined.

 • Add chocolate chips into batter and stir with spoon to equally distribute.

-• Put dough in refrigerator for 30 minutes.
+• Place dough in the refrigerator for 30 minutes.

 • Bake for 10-12 minutes or until golden brown.